johnrudolph/halfcourt/rules.md

 Example: Ray is passing to Vic.
 Big Lee is on Vic's space, and has defense of 3.
 Then Hakeem is in Ray's space, and his defense is 4.
 Our defense difficulty number is 7, and we must roll an 8 or higher for the pass to be successful.

 Roll to Ball.
 If your roll is higher than the defense difficulty numer, the pass is complete.
 If not, the defending team takes the ball.
 The defense may give the ball to any of their Hoopers in the passer's space, or the intended recipient's space.
+After a failed pass, the team who took possession of the ball goes first on the next turn.

 - The lowest difficulty a pass can have is 1.
 So even if there is no defense present, you still must roll the ball.
 If you roll a 1 on an undefended pass, the defense gets the ball on their baseline as if you had just scored.
 - You may never pass to a teammate who is behind the half court line.